jasp-de/jasp-de/readme.md

 I love using my broad skillset to bring creative projects to life!
 Lets chat about your project!
 Schedule a [Free Call] with me.
-Or you can check out my [portfolio.]
+Or you can check out my [portfolio].

 ---
 ![programmer humor](code.jpg)